mussol/100-days-of-code/log.md

 ### Day 80: June 10, 2017

 Went through the webdev bootcamp's lectures.
 Practiced with express and starting learning about APIs.

+### Day 81: June 11, 2017

+Went through the APIs lesson in the webdev bootcamp.
+Helpful, although the API the instructor used seemed quite simple.
+Later researched about APIs and more concretely about how to include their use in my random quote project.
+I'm stuck!
+Tried a few things but I can't seem to make it work.
+Perhaps I am choosing the wrong API, because what I tried to do is avoid using jQuery - is that even possible?

+### Day 82: June 12, 2017

+Started the final project (YelpCamp) in Udemy's WebDev bootcamp.
+Set up the app, installed packages, set up templates and partials and used bootstrap to style most of the templates.
+There're still so many other lessons working on this project...
+I'm looking forward to see what we do!
+Next: learning about databases.
+Apart from that, I also watched a couple of conferences on webdev topics online.